Major Taylor: Racism in cycling

 Taylor's competitors also tried to injure him.
-One incident occurred after the one-mile Massachusetts Open race at Taunton on September 23, 1897; at the conclusion of the race, William Becker, who placed third behind Taylor in second place, tackled Taylor on the race track and choked him into unconsciousness.
+One incident occurred on September 23, 1897, after the one-mile Massachusetts Open race at Taunton.
+At the conclusion of the race, William Becker, who placed third behind Taylor in second place, tackled Taylor on the race track and choked him into unconsciousness.
 Becker, who claimed that Taylor had crowded him during the race, was temporarily suspended while the incident was investigated.
-Becker received a $50 fine as punishment for his actions, but was reinstated and allowed to continue racing.
-In another incident, which occurred in February 1904, when Taylor was competing in Australia, he was seriously injured on the final turn of a race when fellow competitor Iver Lawson veered his bicycle toward Taylor and collided with his front wheel.
-Taylor crashed and lay unconscious on the track before he was taken to a local hospital and later made a full recovery.
-Lawson was suspended from racing anywhere in the world for a year as a result of his actions.
+Becker received a $50 fine as punishment for his actions but was reinstated and allowed to continue racing.
+In another incident, which occurred in February 1904 when Taylor was competing in Australia, he was seriously injured on the final turn of a race when his fellow competitor Iver Lawson veered his bicycle toward him and collided with his front wheel.
+Taylor crashed and lay unconscious on the track before he was taken to a local hospital; he later made a full recovery.
+Lawson, as a result of his actions, was suspended from racing anywhere in the world for a year.

 Taylor explained that he included details of these incidents in his autobiography, along with his comments about his experiences, to serve as an inspiration for other African American athletes trying to overcome racial prejudice and discriminatory treatment in sports.
 Taylor cited exhaustion as well as the physical and mental strain caused by the racial prejudice he experienced on and off the track as his reasons for retiring from competitive cycling in 1910.
 His advice to African American youths wishing to emulate him straightforward was that although bicycle racing had been the appropriate route to success for him, he would not recommend it in general.
 He suggested that individuals "practice clean living, fair play and good sportsmanship" and develop their best talent with a strong character, significant willpower, and "physical courage."
 Despite many obstacles, Taylor rose to the top of his sport and became "one of the dominant athletes of his era."